ryanatkn/awesome-svelte-resources/contributing.md

 Please feel free to open any issues or pull requests you think are appropriate.
 This project's maintainers are open to discussion and questioning its assumptions.
+The following kinds of resources are currently not included:

+- unofficial blog posts, learning resources, and other media not affiliated with the Svelte team
+- closed-source showcase apps
+- Sapper (we'd definitely link to a similar aggregation project if someone creates it)

 ## notes for contributors